Finding appropriate research funders

 - why this research or evidence is important to patients and clinicians.

-The response required to a priority topic may be to commission a systematic review, or to update an existing one, rather than necessarily designing and doing primary research.
+For some funders, the response to a priority topic may be to commission a systematic review, or to update an existing one, rather than necessarily seeking primary research.

 As well as identifying important questions, priority-setting discussions may have identified important outcomes or measures for health research.
 For example, patients and clinicians have been involved in standardising outcomes for assessment in clinical trials on arthritis and fatigue is a recommended patient-centred outcome measure.
 Because of patient input, fatigue is now one of the core set of recommended outcomes for assessing a range of treatments for rheumatoid arthritis.